TayTayTheKiller/Personal-EHC/README.md

 9 To add zombie markers to the map/gps add `[] execVM "HC\Debug\zMarkers.sqf";` to the `if (!isDedicated && hasInterface) then {` section.
 Please note this may cause issues with antihacks such as infiSTARS.

+10 if you want to use the debug markers and monitor open up the 2 scripts and add your player UId's to the _uid array.

 This is still a really early build and will need extensive testing especially with high player counts

 Bugs and issues will definitely be here.